Physical Logic: Introduction

-The purpose of the present paper is to consider, in this context, the rule of inference known as \emph{modus ponendo ponens} (\emph{modus ponens} for short), the basis for deductive proof without which the ability to reason at all might seem to be compromised from the outset\footnote{Lewis Carroll gives in \cite{Carroll1895} a witty account of the implications of a failure to take up modus ponens explicitly as a rule of inference.}.
-We begin by following Sorkin in identifying three basic structures that constitute a general framework for reasoning about the physical world.
-We assume that the physical theory has a spacetime character in the sense that it is based on a set of spacetime histories (or generalised trajectories) which represent the finest grained descriptions of the system conceivable within the theory.
-We then situate classical rules of inference within this framework.
-In Section \ref{sec:tlp} any presupposed rules of inference are abandonned and we investigate which rules are implied by which others, abstractly, following mathematical manipulation alone.
-Although the motivation for our investigation is the move towards a successful quantum ontology, these results are independent of whether the theory is classical, quantum or transquantum in Sorkin's hierarchy of GMTs \cite{Sorkin94}.
-We will show that one currently favoured scheme for GMT, the \emph{multiplicative scheme}, coincides with the adoption of modus ponens, together with a condition of finest grainedness.
+We begin in Section \ref{sec:basics} by identifying three basic structures that constitute a general framework for reasoning about the physical world.
+Taking the revolution of relativity seriously, we assume that the physical theory has a \textit{spacetime} character in the sense that it is based on a set of spacetime histories which represent the finest grained descriptions of the system conceivable within the theory.
+In Section \ref{sec:rules} we give names to certain rules of inference and situate classical, Boolean rules of inference within this framework.
+In Section \ref{sec:tlp} we investigate which rules are implied by which others, abstractly, by mathematical manipulation alone, setting aside the question of which might be necessary or desirable for physics.
+We focus on the rule of inference known as \emph{modus ponendo ponens} (\emph{modus ponens} for short), the basis for deductive proof without which the ability to reason at all might seem to be compromised from the outset\footnote{Lewis Carroll gives in \cite{Carroll1895} a witty account of the implications of a failure to take up modus ponens explicitly as a rule of inference.}.
+We will show that -- on the mildest conceivable assumption that something happens in the world -- modus ponens implies Boolean logic \textit{if} it is supplemented by the rule ``If a proposition is denied by the physical world, then its negation is affirmed.''
+These results are independent of whether the theory is classical, quantum or transquantum in Sorkin's hierarchy of physical theories \cite{Sorkin94}.
+We will show that one currently favoured scheme for interpreting quantum theory, the \emph{multiplicative scheme}, coincides with the adoption of modus ponens, together with a condition of finest grainedness.